-Who are we looking for?
-Well, the only pre-requisites for applicants are a passion for marine life and an ability to swim.
-Given this is an expedition we will need people to learn on the job, we will work hard and play hard.
-We are looking for people with a spirit of adventure willing to spend a week searching for shadows in the sea, diving up to 3 times a day while also getting hands-on with all manner of marine megafauna research.
+Well, the only pre-requisites for applicants are passion for marine life and a diving licence, preferably equivalent to PADI Advanced Open Water.
+Given this is an expedition we will need people who are happy to roll with whatever the day offers and be willing to learn on the job, chip in and work hard where needed.
+We are looking to assemble a team of people with a shared spirit of adventure and an active desire to contribute to marine megafauna research.

 The Vessel and Crew

-*Please see terms and conditions for what is and is not included in the rates.
+*Please see terms and conditions for specific details not mentioned here.
 It’s important to note that all proceeds over and above running costs will go directly to the charities whale shark research and conservation goals.

 Terms & Conditions